Devil Guns

 - Do not delay the ascent.

-While injured, the Heresiarch cannot contravene the will of the Guns.
+While injured, the Heresiarch cannot contravene the will of the Guns, but they cannot be compelled not to heal.

 4. Rule of purity